What is BAP?

 BAP (Brief Action Planning) is a pragmatic, evidence-informed, and versatile MI-consistent tool designed to support patient self-management and facilitate health behavior change.

-A pre-cursor of BAP, entitled “UB-PAP” (“Ultra-Brief Personal Action Planning”) was initially developed by Steven Cole, circa 2002, as a patient self-management support tool for the Health Disparities Collaboratives for chronic conditions (e.g. diabetes, heart disease, depression, and asthma) in Federally Qualified Health Centers (FQHCs).
-UB-PAP was published by the AMA, used in health centers, and studied in dissertation research.
-Together with Connie Davis, Damara Gutnick, and Kathy Reims circa 2010, UB-PAP was revised into the current formulation of Brief Action Planning (BAP).
-Since then, BAP has been widely used in the US and internationally (e.g.16 peer-reviewed publications and thousands of “hits” on google searches).
+A pre-cursor of BAP, “UB-PAP” (“Ultra-Brief Personal Action Planning”), was initially developed by Steven Cole, circa 2002, as a patient self-management support tool for the Health Disparities Collaboratives for chronic conditions (e.g. diabetes, heart disease, depression, and asthma) in Federally Qualified Health Centers (FQHCs).
+UB-PAP was published by the AMA, presented in a peer-reviewed poster, used in health centers, and studied in dissertation research.
+With contributions from three members of MINT (Motivational Interviewing Network of Trainers) (Gutnick D, Davis C, Reims K) circa 2010, UB-PAP was revised into the current formulation of Brief Action Planning (BAP).
+Since then, BAP has been widely used in the US and internationally.
+A scoping review of the literature (2023) reported 143 peer-reviewed publications and a google search (03-27-2024) yielded over a billion “results” including teaching programs, videos, power point presentations, curricula and other diverse applications in healthcare settings.

 This video of Mr. Carlson demonstrates the five foundational competencies of Brief Action Planning (BAP).
 Other core competencies of BAP include use of behavioral menus when necessary, (see Mr. Peters below), problem-solving for low confidence in an action plan, (see Mr. Weiss below), and use of nonjudgmental, affirming follow-up questions and statements to encourage continued brief action planning (not demonstrated on video; see BAP Guide and BAP Flow Chart).